paper5/XiaoMingBot/README.md

 Whether you're preparing for exams, improving your conversational skills, or just exploring the Chinese language, Xiao Ming is your go-to companion for mastering Chinese in a way that’s practical, engaging, and effective.
 Start chatting with Xiao Ming today and take your Chinese skills to the next level!

 你准备好了吗？(Are you ready?)
 Let’s learn together! 😊

+Installation:

+   > pip install -r requirements.txt

+   Substitute `pip` for `pip3` if you have problems with this.

+1. Type the following terminal commands to create the necessary secrets file.
+Not having this will result in an error.

+   > mkdir .streamlit

+   > touch .streamlit/secrets.toml

+   > echo "COHERE_API_KEY = 'PASTE YOUR API KEY HERE'" > .streamlit/secrets.toml

+4. Run the app by typing the following command in the terminal window.
+   > streamlit run chatbot.py

+   A new browser window will open where you can interact with the chatbot.

+> [!NOTE]
+> If you didn't paste a valid Cohere API key into your secrets file you will need to enter it into the sidebar for the chatbot to work.

+5. Make minor changes to the code, save and then run your app again to see what happens.